PastryDoll/ARK/Readme.md

 # BUILD

-To build this project now you just need to build the docker image on /auth with (dont forget to run `npm install`)
+To build this project now you just need to:

+1) Turn Docker and Kubernetes on.

+2) Run `kubectl apply -f https://raw.githubusercontent.com/kubernetes/ingress-nginx/controller-v1.8.1/deploy/static/provider/cloud/deploy.yaml` for using the nginx ingress

+3) Run `npm install` inside the auth folder.

+4) Build the docker image on /auth with:

 `docker build -t caio/auth`.

-Then you should run
+5) Run

 `skaffold dev`.